Early registration discount ends Friday, October 12th.

 - The convergence of science and engineering disciplines and space

-- A culture of collaboration, openness, and interaction
+- Visual connections and a culture of collaboration and interaction

 - Shared physical and financial resources